-Alexander Girard (1907–1993) was one of the most influential textile artists and interior designers of the twentieth century with his world of fantasy and colour, in which everything—even the smallest detail—was precisely and artfully coordinated.
+Alexander Girard (1907–1993) was one of the most influential textile artists and interior designers of the twentieth century, with his worlds of colourful opulence in which everything—even the smallest detail—was precisely and artfully coordinated.
 He designed furniture, small objects and fabrics, worked for companies like Herman Miller and Braniff International Airways and collaborated with such designers as Charles & Ray Eames and George Nelson.
-Highlights of his projects include the Irwin Miller House in Columbus, Indiana, his own home in Santa Fe and the legendary restaurants La Fonda Del Sol and L’Etoile in New York.
+He created stunning interiors for restaurants, private clients and corporations, as well as more than 300 textile designs.
+Examples include the Irwin Miller House in Columbus, Indiana ), his own home in Santa Fe and the legendary restaurants La Fonda Del Sol and L’Etoile in New York.

 VITRA DESIGN MUSEUM

 79576 Weil am Rhein.
 Germany